DC Program Info

 The Summer in D.C.
 Program also offers the opportunity to connect with D.C. legal professionals and Seattle University School of Law alumni residing and practicing in the D.C. area.
 Throughout the summer, students have the opportunity to attend and participate in forums and networking programs hosted by a wide variety of organizations, federal agencies, and attorney groups.
 The summer program commences with a reception for participating students to meet and network with D.C.-area alumni, and concludes with a thank you reception where students can meet with the organizations hosting other Seattle University students.
 Students who are completing summer externships for academic credit in D.C. are also encouraged to participate in all the summer networking events.

 Much of the legal and policy work that happens in Washington D.C. can only be experienced in D.C.
-Whether you are interested in public policy, considering a post law school career in Washington D.C., or just seeking an engaging academic and challenging work experience, be sure to contact the Center for Professional Development to learn more about the Summer in D.C.
+Whether you are interested in public policy, considering a post law school career in Washington D.C., or just seeking an engaging academic and challenging work experience, be sure to contact Anna Ross from Center for Professional Development to learn more about the Summer in D.C.
 Program.

 "Working in Washington D.C. for the summer opened my eyes to the vast number of unique opportunities that cannot be found elsewhere.
 It is a hard-working, fast-paced city that is filled with interesting people doing very interesting work at positions that are uniquely D.C."